Info About Academic IELTS

 - Short Answer and Sentence Completion Questions: These types of questions are based on the recorded monologues and conversations of IELTS.

-If you want to download sample questions for all the test sections of the academic IELTS, you can visit the webpage http://www.ielts.org/test_takers_information/test_sample.aspx.
+If you want to download sample questions for all the test sections of the Academic test, you can visit the webpage http://www.ielts.org/test_takers_information/test_sample.aspx.

-The above discussion helps you in acquiring almost complete information about the academic IELTS and will guide you towards preparing for it.
+The above discussion helps you in acquiring almost complete information about this exam and will guide you towards preparing for it.
 It will surely help you in scoring high in the exam.

 Terms and Conditions